 Note: The Push Metrics REST API has an endpoint dedicated to updating an instance’s properties.
 For more information, see Updating Instance Properties with the Push Metrics REST API.

-Push Metrics DataSources can be deleted via the LogicMonitor interface in the same manner as other DataSources; you cannot delete Push Metrics DataSources via the Push Metrics REST API.
-Once deleted, any data pushed to that DataSource is ignored.
+You can delete Push Metrics DataSources through the LogicMonitor interface similar to other DataSources; you cannot delete Push Metrics DataSources through the Push Metrics REST API.
+Once deleted, any data pushed to that DataSource creates a request for creating another new DataSource.